Coulter Memorial Academy – Cheraw, South Carolina

 The school, which only had a few students when it began, originally met in the first building to house Second Presbyterian Church.
 In 1924 a brick building was constructed behind the church to be used as the Coulter Memorial School under the direction of Dr. G.W.
 Long, minister of the church as well as principal of the school during that time.
 Dr. Long and his wife, Lillian, worked to better the school, whose student population increased under their leadership from eight students in 1908 – the year the Longs arrived – to around 500 in 1943, the year of Dr. Long’s death.
 From 1933 through 1947 the school offered junior college credit, and in 1949 it merged with the public school system.
 The acendemy closed in 1955, and today the building is the home of the Freemasons’ Sanctorum Lodge Number 25.

-The Coulter Memorial Academy is listed in the National Register as part of the Cheraw Historic District, which says the following about the area:
+The Coulter Memorial Academy is listed in the National register as part of the Cheraw Historic District:

 Around 1736 Welsh Baptists came to South Carolina and settled in the Pee Dee region.
 In 1766 Eli Kershaw, who had been given a grant of land along the Pee Dee River, laid out the town of Cheraw.
 It was incorporated in 1820.
 Located at a key navigational point, Cheraw began to develop as a commercial center of interior South Carolina; however, the Civil War and Reconstruction temporarily halted this progress.
 For a time development was impeded and rebuilding was delayed.
 Although the town eventually prospered, much of its physical character remained unaltered.